Aleš Hemský

 Aleš Hemský (/cs/, born 13 August 1983) is a Czech former professional ice hockey player.
-He was originally a member of the Edmonton Oilers, who selected him in the first round, 13th overall, of the 2001 NHL Entry Draft.
-In the NHL he played for the Oilers, Ottawa Senators, Dallas Stars and Montreal Canadiens.
+He was selected 13th overall by the Edmonton Oilers in the 2001 NHL entry draft.
+In the National Hockey League (NHL) he played for the Edmonton Oilers, Ottawa Senators, Dallas Stars and Montreal Canadiens.
 He represented the Czech Republic at two Winter Olympics.

 Playing career

 HC Pardubice

 Hemský entered professional ice hockey as a 16-year-old, playing for HC Moeller Pardubice of the Czech Extraliga, in his hometown of Pardubice.
-He split the 1999–2000 season between Moeller and their junior club, HC Moeller Pardubice Jr. Hemský decided he had a better chance to be scouted if he played in the Canadian junior leagues than if he tried to make the jump to the Czech Extraliga, and he subsequently became the first selection of the Hull Olympiques in the 2000 CHL Import Draft.
+He split the 1999–2000 season between Moeller and their junior club, HC Moeller Pardubice Jr. Hemský decided he had a better chance to be scouted if he played in the Canadian junior leagues than if he tried to make the jump to the Czech Extraliga, and he subsequently became the first selection of the Hull Olympiques in the 2000 Canadian Hockey League (CHL) Import Draft.

 Hull Olympiques

-In 2000, Hemský moved to North America to play for the Hull Olympiques of the Quebec Major Junior Hockey League (QMJHL).
+In 2000, Hemský moved to North America to play for the Hull Olympiques (now known as the Gatineau Olympiques) of the Quebec Major Junior Hockey League (QMJHL).
 The following season, 2000–01, Hemský led all rookies in scoring with 36 goals and 100 points.
 He was named to the All-Rookie team, was selected to play in the 2001 CHL Top Prospects Game, and was awarded the Mike Bossy Trophy as the QMJHL's top pro prospect.

 Hemský continued his success in Hull during the 2001–02 season, with 27 goals and 97 points in 53 games, and finished 19th in the QMJHL scoring race.